Bows

 It was recorded at the XX Juegos Nacionales “Carlos Lleras Restrepo” on 10 November 2015 in Ibagué, Colombia.

-All World Archery 36-arrow records must be set as part of a full 1440 round, which comprises 144 arrows shot over four distances: 30 m, 50 m, 70 m and 90 m for men; and 30 m, 50 m, 60 m and 70 m for women.
+All World Archery 36-arrow records must be set as part of a full 1440 round, which comprises 144 arrows shot over four distances: 30 m, 50 m, 70 m and 90 m for men.
+And 30 m, 50 m, 60 m and 70 m for women.

 Most Points Scored in 50-meter Outdoor Recurve (male)